DarthFalken/CYSE_130/README.md

 HOW TO USE LOGGER_130

-download the python script. /n open in VS code or platform of your choice install any of the python libraries that you do not currently have run the script
+download the python script.

+open in VS code or platform of your choice.

+install any of the python libraries that you do not currently have.

+run the script.